HB Studio collaborates with Institut Ramon Llull to present a series of Catalan plays with artist talks

 Playing Together: Catalonia at HB Studio will feature screenings of three select plays, including English subtitles, followed by in-depth discussions with the artists about their work and creative process.

-Playing Together: Catalonia at HB Studio Kicks Off with an HB Public Conversation on A.K.A.
-(Also Known As)
+Playing Together: Catalonia at HB Studio Presents an HB Public Conversation on A.K.A.
+(ALSO KNOWN AS)

 Institut Ramon Llull and HB Studio bring together artists from the award-winning play A.K.A. for a discussion about their intentions and creative process.
 Join us!